mattdesl/standardize/README.md

 standardize
 ```

-It will auto-install `standard` (if you haven't already), then add a new script field that looks like:
+It will auto-install `standard` (if it isn't already installed), then add a new script field that looks like:

 ```js
   "scripts": {